-'We will be ready': Dozens get certified as Protest Marshals if ICE comes to Milwaukee
+'We will be ready': Dozens get certified as 'protest marshals' if ICE comes to Milwaukee

-The Committee is hosting Protest Marshal Training to keep people safe while they make their voices heard.
+The committee is hosting protest marshal training to keep people safe while they make their voices heard.

-On Sunday, a dozen people sat in on a two-hour training, learning how to keep people in line, stop traffic if needed and tactics for de-escalation and keeping people clam when emotions are high.
+On Sunday, a dozen people sat in on a two-hour training, learning how to keep people in line, stop traffic if needed and tactics for de-escalation and keeping people calm when emotions are high.

-Protest marshals are the people donned in yellow vests; you can find often them at parades and marches.
+Protest marshals are the people donned in yellow vests; you can find them often at parades and marches.

 In preparation for ICE potentially coming to Milwaukee, Fendt says they want to be ready.